Organizing your #ProtestPP event

 Supplying Signs for Your Protest

-You have two options when it comes to supplying signs for your protest: Have signs printed using your own wording or one of the designs provided below, or make your own signs by hand.
+You have three options when it comes to supplying signs for your protest: (1) Order pre-made signs from a vendor like the Pro-Life Action League, (2) have signs printed using your own wording or one of the designs provided below, or (3) make your own signs by hand.

 If making your own signs, consider holding a “sign making party,” with a group of volunteers.
 This makes the work go by faster, and also helps build enthusiasm for the upcoming protest.
 Use bold contrasting colors (like black on yellow; blue on white; red on white) and large, easily readable letters to be sure passersby can read your signs.